3.a. Installing Windows Drivers and Software

 - Open the ZIP archive and run setup.exe.
 The installer will guide you through the steps required to install the Maestro Control Center, the Maestro command-line utility (UscCmd), and the Maestro drivers on your computer.
-If the installer fails, you may have to extract all the files to a temporary directory, right click setup.exe, and select “Run as administrator”.
+If the installer fails, you might have to extract all the files to a temporary directory, right click setup.exe, and select “Run as administrator”.

 - During the installation, Windows will ask you if you want to install the drivers.
-Click “Install” (Windows 7, 8, and Vista) or “Continue Anyway” (Windows XP).
+Click “Install” (Windows Vista, Windows 7, and later) or “Continue Anyway” (Windows XP).

 - After the installation is finished, your start menu should have a shortcut to the Maestro Control Center (in the Pololu folder).
 This is a Windows application that allows you to configure, control, debug, and get real-time feedback from the Maestro.
 There will also be a command-line utility called UscCmd which you can run at a Command Prompt.